-This also holds true when it comes to the questions managers ask when coaching.
-I certainly know there’s a multitude of different questions you can use in any coaching conversation.
-However, when the best ones are used and used consistently, the conversation becomes magical and both the coach and coachee walk away from that experience feeling great because value was delivered, a new solution was co-created, a new possibility emerged.
+I find sales leaders and managers go through a similar transformation when learning how to ask the right coaching questions.
+Granted, there’s a multitude of different questions you can use in any coaching conversation.
+However, when the best questions are used and used consistently, the conversation becomes magical and both the coach and coachee walk away from that experience feeling great.
+Value was delivered, a new solution was co-created, a new possibility emerged.

-I’ve listed over ten coaching questions which I’ve used over the years that I have found can work in practically every conversation you have.
+Over the years, I have found certain questions to work in practically every conversation.
 (Actually, I’ve provided you with more than ten questions but condensed a few questions together, as there are several ways to ask the same question, depending upon your own style of coaching and communicating.)
-These questions will expand your direct report’s thinking, while challenging them to bring out their best.
-This leads to greater accountability and ownership of the problem, as well as empowering your people with the responsibility to develop their own solution so that they are the ones who have created a new possibility, approach, outlook or way of thinking.

 10 Coaching Questions That Work In Any Conversation